• About

 • Step 1: Preheat the oven and cook the green beans.

-• Step 2: In a skillet over medium heat, cook the mushrooms and garlic.
+• Step 2: In a large skillet over medium heat, cook the mushrooms and garlic.

-• Step 3: Make mushroom sauce by creating a basic roux using flour, veggie broth, and dairy-free milk.
+• Step 3: Make the creamy mushroom sauce by creating a basic roux using flour, veggie broth, and dairy free milk.

-• Step 4: Stir in the cooked green beans and assemble casserole in baking dish.
+• Step 4: Stir in the cooked green beans and assemble casserole in baking dish, adding the crispy onions to the top of the casserole.

 • Step 5: Bake the green bean casserole in the oven at 400F for about 15 minutes.